Scan time: 2-3 minutes / Read time: 3-5 minutes

 🎁 Step 2 — Make one thing worth $100 a year.

-Build something your true fans would gladly pay for.
+Build something your true fans would gladly pay for like that.

 Aim for $100 of value per fan, per year.